Lawrence council discusses ongoing court case

 In its response to the petition, the council alleges that through the petition and other actions, Collier’s administration is attempting to avoid investigation.
 The council’s lengthy response denied specific allegations in the mayor’s March 23 petition and included counterclaims against the mayor’s office.

-For more stories on this topic, visit youarecurrent.com/tag/lawrence-court-case/.
+For more stories on this topic, search for “Lawrence Court Case” at youarecurrent.com.

 Also during the July 19 meeting, the council postponed action on a proposal that calls for about $3 million of the city’s American Rescue Plan Act funds to be spent on a variety of city projects.
 The council has repeatedly postponed action on that proposal while waiting for the Finance Committee to review it.
 The first committee review was on July 10.
 The council decided later that same night to refer the proposal to a committee of the whole, which is not yet scheduled to meet.